simra/KEXP/README.md

 The redirect URI doesn't have to be functional but you will need to copy it from your browser when prompted.

+I manually created an empty playlist in Spotify called "KEXP Weekly".
+It can also be done programmatically but this was most straightforward.

 Daily KEXP playlists are cached to avoid over-querying.
 We're hitting the endpoint that serves the main kexp.org web page.
 BE POLITE!

 ## Prerequisites: